JitenShahani/GlobalExceptionMiddleware-Demo/README.md

 - It lacks modularity and reusability.
 - It bypasses ASP.NET Core’s built-in routing for structured error handling.

 While the middleware section of this README demonstrates how to use `ProblemDetailsFactory` within `try/catch` blocks, this pattern is perfectly valid for scoped or isolated scenarios including production use.
-Conventional Class-Based middleware also supports modular exception handling with full access to DI and structured response formatting.
+Conventional Class-Based middleware also supports modular exception handling with full access to DI and structured response formatting, without requiring explicit registration in the DI container.

 However, for centralized and framework-integrated error handling, especially when chaining multiple handlers, the `IExceptionHandler` interface offers a cleaner, more declarative approach.
 It integrates directly with `UseExceptionHandler()` and promotes separation of concerns across exception types.

 Choose the strategy that best fits your application's complexity, team preferences, and long-term maintainability goals.

-> Kindly refer to the `Middleware` section for example of inline and conventional middleware implementation.

 ### 🧰 `IExceptionHandler` Interface (.NET 8+)